 In order to protect the environment, preserve resources and promote the long term interests of stakeholders, the GB plasterboard industry is highly motivated to build upon its leading position in resource efficiency with further improvements:

-The Plasterboard Sustainability Partnership (of which the GPDA is a founding member) is working with the Defra Sustainable Products & Materials (SPM) team to improve further the sustainability of plasterboard products across all life cycle stages.
-The industry product stewardship approach will be kept under review as cradle to grave life cycle models are further refined.
+The Plasterboard Sustainability Partnership (of which the GPDA was a founding member) worked with the Defra Sustainable Products & Materials team to improve further the sustainability of plasterboard products across all life cycle stages.
+The industry product stewardship approach has been kept under review as cradle to grave life cycle models are further refined.

 Conclusion and Outlook